 Those are just a few reasons why a seller would want to enter into an owner-financing deal, and should hopefully show you why there's no “convincing” required on our part.
 ALL our scripts for this and other types of sellers are in the QLS Home Study Program as well as our Seller Calls online training in our Academy.

-2. How do you find owner financing deals?
+2. How do you find these deals?

 It's that simple.